 - Bring a large pot of water to boil and add 1 tablespoon of salt.
 Add potatoes and cook for 20 minutes, or until they are easily pierced through with a knife.
 Once cooked, drain potatoes, place into an ice bath for 10 minutes, or until sufficiently cooled off.
 Drain potatoes once more and set aside.

 - Combine mayonnaise, mustard, oil, 1 tablespoon white wine vinegar, salt, pepper, and garlic powder in a large bowl.
-Add potatoes, green onion, jalapeno pieces, and feta (or cheddar) to mixture.
+Add potatoes, green onion, jalapeno pieces, and feta (or cheddar) to the mixture.
 Toss to coat well.
 Transfer to a serving bowl and cover with plastic wrap.

 - Place into refrigerator and let potato salad cool for 2 hours before serving.
 Store any leftovers tightly covered in the refrigerator for up to 3 days after initial preparation.
 Serve with your favorite grilled, slow cooked, baked, broiled, or fried meats.